cecileane/computingtools/pages/notes0922.md

 then use `gcat` instead of `cat`, `ggrep` instead of `grep` etc.

 <!--
+`brew update` first, if brew installed some time ago `brew doctor` if coreutils didn't link: gives command to change owner of folders in which brew wants to install core utilities

-`brew --prefix coreutils` showed me `/usr/local/opt/coreutils` in which there was `bin/` with all the "g" tools.
-I then checked to see if this directory was in my PATH variable: `echo $PATH`.
-It wasn't. but gcat and gecho worked. ggrep and gsed were not there.
+`brew --prefix coreutils` showed me `/usr/local/opt/coreutils` in which there was `bin/` with all the "g" tools (like gls, gcat, gecho, ...). ggrep and gsed were not there.

+to use these commands with their normal names, add a "gnubin" directory to your PATH from your bashrc like: PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH" MANPATH="/usr/local/opt/coreutils/libexec/gnuman:$MANPATH"

+for grep:
+PATH="/usr/local/opt/grep/libexec/gnubin:$PATH"
+MANPATH="/usr/local/opt/grep/libexec/gnuman:$MANPATH"

+for sed:
+PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"
+MANPATH="/usr/local/opt/gnu-sed/libexec/gnuman:$MANPATH"
 -->

 ## regular expressions: "regexp"